sgmurphy/wordpress-plugins/wp-live-chat-support/readme.txt

 Huge update with over 300 changes that include: Bugfixes, Vulnerability Fixes & Plugin Security, Plugin Optimization & Rebranding Updates.
 We suggest you remove any existing installations of this plugin and install 8.1.x fresh.

 == Changelog ==

+= 10.0.13 - 2024-05-17 =
+* Update install URLs
+* Added warnings when configuration is not complete

 = 10.0.12 - 2024-04-10 =
 * Fixed install warning on Wordpress 6.5